jhanliufu-personal/HypernetBCI/README.md

-# HypernetBCI
+# HyperUDA and SupportNet: zero-shot and few-shot DNN adaptation using hypernetwork and contrastive learning

-Zero-shot and few-shot model adaptation using hypernetworks and contrastive learning.
-Quick calibration of DL-based brain computer interface (BCI) models as an application.
+Applied to create DNN-based self-calibrating brain computer interface (BCI).
 This is Jhan's Bachelor's [thesis]() work.
 Publication is underway.

 ## Table of Contents